micene09/scarlett/README.md

 optionsOverride(overrides?: Partial<IRestOptions>, base?: Partial<IRestOptions>)
 ```
 ...will provide a copy of the `IRequestOptions` updated using the `overrideStrategy` option.

+The optional `base` parameter defaults to the current rest client options object.

 #### Response Object